straup/privatesquare/README.md

 	$GLOBALS['cfg']['foursquare_oauth_key'] = '';
 	$GLOBALS['cfg']['foursquare_oauth_secret'] = '';

+	# Don't change this.
+If you do update the main .htaccess
+	# file accordingly.

 	$GLOBALS['cfg']['foursquare_oauth_callback'] = 'auth/';

 	# You will need a valid Flickr API key *or* access to a running